This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 I know you’ll enjoy baking this homemade granola bar recipe for a lower-calorie snack!
 It’s one of my favorite snack recipes along with homemade banana pudding and chocolate chia pudding recipe.

 • Low Calorie: Each bar is 184 calories.
-The number of calories isn't as important as the balance of protein, fat, and carbs.
+The number of calories isn’t as important as the balance of protein, fat, and carbs.
 That balance really has a significant impact on the hormones that control hunger.
-Having a lower-calorie snack is great but the balance (and satisfaction) is really most important!
+Having a low calorie snack is great but the balance (and satisfaction) is really most important!

 • Higher Protein with Healthy Fat: This recipe adds protein powder to give the homemade granola bars a protein boost.
 Each bar has 8 grams of protein!
 And the bar only has 7 grams of fat with only 2 grams of saturated fat (less ideal fat).